Renovamen/blog.zxh.io/packages/@renovamen/vuepress-plugin-katex/README.md

 # @renovamen/vuepress-plugin-katex

-A plugin for adding KaTeX in VuePress.
+A plugin for adding KaTeX to VuePress.
 This plugin is based on [waylonflinn/markdown-it-katex](https://github.com/waylonflinn/markdown-it-katex).

 [KaTeX](https://katex.org/) is a faster alternative to MathJax (see [here](https://www.intmath.com/cg5/katex-mathjax-comparison.php)).